aws/s2n-tls/codebuild/README.md

 - macOS/OSX platform files were not copied because CodeBuild does not support macOS builds.

-### Querying codebuild projects
+### Querying CodeBuild projects

 Here is a sample of how to double check the size of the build hosts, as an example.
+AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for an associated AWS account will need to be set for this to work, as well as a file called jobs, listing the names of all the CodeBuild jobs you'd like to check.

 ```
 for i in $(cat jobs); do echo -e "$i\t";aws codebuild batch-get-projects --name "$i" |jq '.projects[].environment.computeType'; done
 ```